top of page

 Innisfail’s concentration of Art Deco architecture occurred in the wake of the 1918 cyclone which devastated the town, with reportedly only 12 houses left standing.
 The Innisfail CBD was rebuilt with an eye to future-proofing the town from cyclones.
 The solid, reinforced concrete buildings were seen as a way of ensuring the town would still be standing after the next big blow, and the architectural style in vogue at the time, was of course, Art Deco.

 We celebrate our town’s Art Deco heritage each year in September, with a five-day festival, encouraging locals and visitors and all Art Deco enthusiasts to flock to Innisfail for the festivities.
 Events range from Art Deco high teas, fashions & music, vintage market, movies set in the Art Deco period, historic cemetery walk, vintage car displays, town walks, trivia night and Great Gatsby themed events.
+Our festival is proudly supported by the Cassowary Coast Regional Council.

-Five days of Art Deco fashion, fun, history, music and more.
+Eight days of Art Deco fashion, fun, history, music and more.
 Don’t miss it!

 bottom of page